NuoLinnn/Event-Driven-Image-Recognition-System/README.md

 For the actual image embedding implementation, the module sets up a manual embedding process that works on the test set of images.
 The primary vector set is the set of "latitude-longitude" coordinates that represent different pets in the database.
 In the data established so far, dogs are represented by coordinates located in the city of Boston, and cats are represented by coorindates in the city of New York.
 On this simplified version of the system, a new image could be uploaded and would be assigned city coordiantes based on the pet the image contains.
 If there are other pets in the system that are part of the same city, they would be assigned to show they are "close" to the newly uploaded image.

 ### Process Image
-The process image module confirms that the image was uploaded, annotated, and embedded and can therefore be considered fully processed.
+The process image module works with several other modules to complete its tasks.
+Once the processing is requested, the message is sent to the  image processing requested channel.
+It confirms that the image was uploaded, annotated, and embedded and can therefore be considered fully processed.
+This module listens for a message from the upload, embed, and annotate image modules before the image is processed.
 It will return a success message to the user once it recieves success messages for all of these modules for a given image id.

+The actual image processing is done using two functions to process the data from the embedding and annotating modules.
+Then, another function acquires a Redis lock, merging the image id data with the complete step's data and ensuring that all other modules are complete.

 ### Query Service
 The query service will take user questions and input and return images with similar values.
+The Redis pub/sub architecture has a listen function that listens for a message on the query requested channel and returns success.
+Once the query is complete, it sends a message to the query complete channel along with publishing the image payload to the channel.

-For the sample data in this project, the user can query for images that also have cats or also have dogs in them, and the system will return other uploaded images with cats or dogs.
+For the sample data in this project, the user can query for images that also have cats or also have dogs in them, and the system returns a mock input to indicate that the query was received.

+## Unit Testing
+The majortiy of unit testing used in the project tests the ability of the asynchronous Redis pub/sub messaging system.
+Each module has a corresponding test module that runs unit tests by creating a mock Redis connection and tests the listen and send functions of each module.

 ## Sample Data
 ### Uploaded Images